ewersp/GoogleTranslate/README.md

 # GoogleTranslate
 This project google translates a csv file asynchronously via the web API for localization testing.

+It nicely handles basic {token} replacements for existing projects like NGUI.
+Because it was written in C# and Unity, it's easy to integrate with your existing Unity games, so you can customize it for whatever you might need.

 How to Use
 ------
 1. Download and open the project (Unity 5.4.1).